Toronto Santa Claus Parade: Broadcasting

 From 1952 to 1981, CBC Television broadcast the parade.
 The parade aired on CFRB radio from the 1930s through the 1950s and then on CBC Radio.
 CHFI-FM is an official sponsor of the parade and its current radio broadcaster having taken over from CBC Radio in the 1980s.
 In 1973, the parade received its first French-language television broadcast on Télé-Métropole.
 The broadcast was hosted by the puppets from the francophone children's series Nic et Pic.

 Global carried the parade from 1984 to 2009.

 On April 6, 2010, it was announced that CTV had acquired the rights to the parade, with the telecast airing on CTV and CP24.
 From 2010 until 2023, the parade was streamed live on CP24's website and then broadcast nationally as an early evening special on a tape delayed basis on CTV, in early December.

 The 2024 edition of the parade was the first to be streamed live on YouTube.
 The livestream was anchored by CHFI hosts Pooja Handa and Gurdeep Ahluwalia.

-Rights to the 2025 parade were acquired by Rogers Sports & Media which will air the event on Citytv.
+Right to the parade were acquired by Rogers Sports & Media in 2025 with the event airing on Citytv.